cjtboone/FrankfurtFall2018B/README.md

 Gianni Carvajal was also here and says what up.

-Kevin Shelley was finally here #imapepper
+Kevin Shelley was finally here